-"That man, Sir," said he, "is one of the great advocates of the ballot here; and with the leaders of the party, has invested large sums of money in these State stocks of which he was inquiring.
-They thought their money must be safe in a country that had vote by ballot-for that they conceived to be a remedy for all evils.
-In my opinion, vote by ballot, or rather universal suffrage, another of his favourite hobbies, is one of the reasons why they have lost it.
-He is one of those persons to whom you are indebted for the Republicanism lately introduced into your Colonial constitutions.
-"At the time Lord Durham visited Canada, the United States were swarming with labourers, cutting canals, constructing railways, opening coal mines, building towns, and forming roads.
-In everything was life and motion; for English capital was flowing rapidly thither under one delusion or another for investment, and had given an unnatural stimulus to every branch of industry, and every scheme of speculation: while in Canada, which was in a healthy and sound condition, all these things were in no greater progress than the ordinary wants of the country required, or the ordinary means of the people could afford.
+"That man, Sir," said he, "is one of the great advocates of the ballot here; and with the leaders of the party, has invested larg sums of money in these State Stocks of which he was inquirin They thought their money must be safe in a country that had vo by ballot-for that they conceived to be a remedy for all evils.
+I my opinion, vote by ballot, or rather universal suffrage, another (his favorite hobbies, is one of the reasons why they have lost it.
+E is one of those persons to whom you are indebted for the Republ canism lately introduced into your Colonial constitutions.

+"At the time Lord Durham visited Canada, the United Stat were swarming with laborers, cutting canals, constructing railway opening coal mines, building towns, and forming roads.
+In ever thing was life and motion; for English capital was flowing rapid thither under one delusion or another for investment, and had given an unnatural stimulus to every branch of industry, and every scheme of speculation: while in Canada, which was in a healthy and sound condition, all these things were in no greater progress than the ordinary wants of the country required, or the ordinary means of the people could afford.